-We cannot escape our periods plus they are a good indication that our bodies are working as they should be at certain ages.
+The fact is that we cannot escape our periods.
+Plus they are a good indication that our bodies are working as they should be at certain ages.
 While periods are a natural part of life they can be a huge expense for too many women.

 Whether you use sanitary pads, menstrual cups, tampons or period panties, you'll need to work out what's best for your comfort and needs.